 We've been receiving a lot of emails from users lately, but not questions.
 Thankfully, several have been corrections for errors spotted in our articles, which we always appreciate.
-But in the meantime we did collect several solid questions that we want to share here for the benefit of everyone.
+But in the meantime we did collect several solid questions, one of which we want to share here, basically asking how to mix saxophone.
 Let's get right to it!

 I have a question about my recording setup.
 Recently, I have bought a Shure 98 Beta H/C condenser mic and a Scarlet Focusrite 2i2 interface to record my saxophone.
 Yet I've found that the sound has no power compared to what some videos have achieved on YouTube.
 Should I add an additional preamp for it or do I need to adjust my DAW settings in regards to reverb, EQ, and compression?

 Ken, thanks for typing nice things!
 You're not just asking about how to mix saxophone but particularly about how to make it sound strong, thick, warm, and have a sense of power behind it.

 You sound like you're saying that volume isn't the problem, but the perception of "power" isn't there.
 You already have a preamplifier in your interface, which will adjust the volume of the microphone but will not shape the signal beyond boosting the amplitude.
 As far as preamps go, you're fine, and you're on the money as far as the effects you'll want to be using.

 Generally, when someone mentions power, they tend to be referring to the the end result of the compression effect.
 Compression does two things.
 It reduces the variances in volumes so that the loudest parts are less loud and that the quieter, subtler parts can be heard more clearly.

 It also allows you to shape the sound using the attack and release.
 Lowering the volume of the peaks raises the average volume of the recording, which is how humans perceive loudness and power.
 You can find our simplest explanation of compression here, which will guide you in your experiments with crafting the perfectly powerful sound.